Journeyman-dev/learn-opengl/README.md

 [![REUSE status](https://api.reuse.software/badge/git.fsfe.org/reuse/api)](https://api.reuse.software/info/git.fsfe.org/reuse/api)

 This repository contains code examples that follow the tutorial from <https://learnopengl.com/> by [Joey de Vries](https://twitter.com/JoeyDeVriez).
 The code here is not official, but was created by me (Daniel Aimé Valcour).
-The branches of this repository shows the state of my code after completing each page of the tutorial.
+The branches of this repository show the state of my code after completing each page of the tutorial.

 # How To Use
 Instead of using Visual Studio, the project is defined in a cross platform manner using CMake.
 If you wish to generate it yourself, you need to run the following bash commands: